megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 6 - Update LLM Orchestrator to point to AI Gateway
 --------------------------------------------------

-Currently, GenAI chatbot pointing to the Ollama API.
-Updated GenAI Chatbot to point to AIGW API endpoint.
+Currently, GenAI RAG chatbot pointing to the Ollama API.
+Update GenAI RAG Chatbot to point to AIGW API endpoint.

 We are going to use OpenAI compatible API.
-We going to use ChatOpenAI Custom node.
+We are going to use **ChatOpenAI Custom** node.

-Drag the "ChatOpenAI Custom" node onto the canvas.
+Drag the **ChatOpenAI Custom** node onto the FlowiseAI canvas.

 ..  image:: ./_static/class5-12.png